hanhj2020/env/linux_env_study.md

 			:expression1 and expression2 is true
 		expression1 -o expression2
 			:expression1 or expression2 is true
-		-n string
-			:the length of string is not zero
-		-z string
-			:the length of string is zero
 		string1 = string 2
 			:the strings are equal
 		string1 != string2